aptos-labs/aptos-core/aptos-move/framework/aptos-stdlib/doc/smart_table.md

 ## Function `new_with_config`

-Create an empty SmartTable with customized configurations.
-<code>num_initial_buckets</code>: The number of buckets on initialization.
-0 means using default value.
-<code>split_load_threshold</code>: The percent number which once reached, split will be triggered.
-0 means using default
-value.
-<code>target_bucket_size</code>: The target number of entries per bucket, though not guaranteed.
-0 means not set and will
-dynamically assgined by the contract code.
+Create an empty SmartTable with customized configurations.<br/> <code>num_initial_buckets</code>: The number of buckets on initialization.
+0 means using default value.<br/> <code>split_load_threshold</code>: The percent number which once reached, split will be triggered.
+0 means using default<br/> value.<br/> <code>target_bucket_size</code>: The target number of entries per bucket, though not guaranteed.
+0 means not set and will<br/> dynamically assgined by the contract code.

 <pre><code>public fun new_with_config&lt;K: copy, drop, store, V: store&gt;(num_initial_buckets: u64, split_load_threshold: u8, target_bucket_size: u64): smart_table::SmartTable&lt;K, V&gt;<br/></code></pre>